Regionaal-Archief-Zuid-Utrecht/Valeros-RAZU/README.md

 > [!WARNING]
 > This project is still in the prototyping stage, and not yet ready for production.

-A **flexible and configurable Linked Open Data viewer** using SPARQL and Elastic endpoints, currently built on [Triply](https://triply.cc/) infrastructure.
+A **flexible and configurable Linked Open Data viewer** using SPARQL and Elastic endpoints.

 For technical documentation, please check the [project wiki](https://github.com/Simon-Dirks/view-a-LOD/wiki).